 The engineering firm and those responsible for erecting the structure will definitely settle wrongful death and other personal injury claims, too.
 One bicyclist was thrown when another vehicle struck him trying to avoid devastation.

-As mentioned, MCM was responsible for another potentially hazard bridge, which was litigated by SEC attorneys.
+As mentioned, MCM was responsible for another potentially hazardous bridge, which was litigated by SEC attorneys.
 Adding this incident won’t fare well when defending their actions.

-Much like an astute Los Angeles personal injury attorney, whomever litigates these cases down in Florida will not have to travel far to identify who’s to blame, and who’ll pay for medical bills and financial needs of victims.
+Much like an astute personal injury lawyer, whoever litigates these cases down in Florida will not have to travel far to identify who’s to blame, and who’ll pay for medical bills and financial needs of victims.
 In fact, there will be settlements flying left and right prior to court.

 How did this happen?

 Because erecting heavy structures like bridges takes careful coordination of numerous parties, the only people to blame are those involved with every phase, period.
 End of discussion.
 Whether someone miscalculated load balancing, or accidentally forgot rebar, it was several screw-ups chained together that caused the untimely demise of so many innocent people.

 Normally, bridge columns are built first, then the road or bridge they’re supporting is lifted in sections.
 If any part of this process fails, everything falls like dominoes.
 Which FIU unfortunately just experienced.

 Given the communication between the engineer and state, the department wasn’t enough to prevent the collapse, there was no way to shut the bridge down until it could be safely inspected – a move which could’ve saved lives.

 Are you hurt?